banner

 symptoms of bronchitis

-For acute or chronic bronchitis, symptoms and signs might often include the following;
+For both acute and chronic bronchitis, symptoms and signs often include:

 • Infection